Coxeter quiver representations in fusion categories and Gabriel's theorem: Preliminaries: fusion categories and TLJ

 \subsection{Fusion tensor categories and their module categories}

 We shall quickly review the notion of a fusion category and some of its (desired) properties.
 We refer the reader to \cite{etingof_nikshych_ostrik_2005, EGNO15} for more details on this subject.

-\begin{definition} A (strict) \emph{tensor category} $\cC$ is a $\mathbb{K}$-linear (hom spaces are $\mathbb{K}$-vector spaces), abelian and (strict) monoidal category with a bi-exact monoidal structure $-\otimes -$, satisfying the following properties: \begin{itemize} \item the monoidal unit $\1$ is simple; and \item rigidity: every object has left and right duals. \end{itemize} If $\cC$ is semi-simple with finitely many isomorphism classes of simple objects, we say that $\cC$ is a \emph{fusion category}. \end{definition}
+\begin{definition} A (strict) \emph{tensor category} $\cC$ is a $\mathbb{K}$-linear (hom spaces are $\mathbb{K}$-vector spaces), abelian and (strict) monoidal category with a bi-exact monoidal structure $-\otimes -$, satisfying the following properties: \begin{itemize} \item the monoidal unit $\1$ is simple; and \item rigidity: every object has left and right duals. \end{itemize} We say that $\cC$ is a \emph{fusion category} if $\cC$ is semi-simple and its set of isomorphism classes of simple objects is finite. \end{definition}

-\begin{example} At this point the reader should check that the simplest possible example of a fusion category is the category of finite dimensional $\bbC$-vector spaces. \end{example}
+\begin{example} At this point the reader should check that the simplest possible example of a fusion category is the category of finite dimensional $\mathbb{K}$-vector spaces. \end{example}

 Other fusion categories of interests will be defined in \cref{subsection: TLJ}.

 \begin{definition} Let $\cA$ be an abelian category.
 Its \emph{Grothendieck group} $K_0(\cA)$ is the abelian group freely generated by isomorphism classes $[A]$ of objects $A \in \cA$ modulo the relation